Plastic, metal or glass: What’s the best material for a reusable water bottle?

 “Your best bet is to pick a material that you know you will hold on to longest and use the most,” Nicholas Mallos, director of Ocean Conservancy’s Trash Free Seas program, said in an email.

-From a safety standpoint, Zoeller would avoid plastic but doesn’t want to.
+From a safety standpoint, Zoeller would avoid plastic.
 “From a scientific point of view, it’s hard to say something is safe because not everything can be studied, but I think it’s useful to say it’s safer to use glass or metal,” Zoeller said.

 But there’s probably no reason to lose sleep over your water bottle causing you harm.
 “All of these products, with the exception of BPA, carry minimal risk,” Swartzberg said.
 The key here is to make sure you’re using the bottle to consume water.
 “My bottom line is: I think it’s great to see consumers drinking water as opposed to drinking soft drinks,” he said.